rdevans87/PWA_BudgetTracker/public/assets/pwaWebpack.md

 * Run `npm start` to make sure that the application works as expected.

 * Update `webpack.config.js` to use the `WebpackPwaManifest` plugin.
 This will generate a `manifest.json` file to replace the one we manually created.
-Use the values from `manifest.webmanifest` in activity `13-Stu_Caching_Fetching_Files` to provide the configuration values passed to `WebpackPwaManifest`.
-Use the plugin to create icons following the example in the [webpack-pwa-manifest documentation](https://github.com/arthurbergmz/webpack-pwa-manifest).

 * Add the script `"prestart": "npm run webpack"` to the scripts in `package.json` so that Webpack will build every time the application is started.